-Remove from the oven and sprinkle with lots of fresh basil and soy parmesan, if desired.
+Remove from the oven and sprinkle with lots of fresh basil and vegan parmesan, if desired.
 Careful, they will be hot!
-But once they’re cooled, you can pick them up like regular pizza:
+But once they’re cooled, you can pick them up like regular pizza.

 Get as creative as you like with the toppings.
 Enjoy!